Stuart-Mouse/lead-sheets/notes.md

 ## Bugs and minor fixes

 we should really stamp serial numbers onto all nodes like the Jai compiler does
-    since if we decide to do stuff liek storing block contexts or preserving malleable literals in some nontextual way, we need to be able to patch scripts reliably and the only way to do this would be to keep serial numbers for the nodes we modified so that we have a real actually even just having a serial number wouldn't solve it, but maybe it would help
+    since if we decide to do stuff like storing block contexts or preserving malleable literals in some nontextual way, we need to be able to patch scripts reliably and the only way to do this would be to keep serial numbers for the nodes we modified so that we have a real actually even just having a serial number wouldn't solve it, but maybe it would help